 Complex projects often come with their share of pressure, changes in dynamics, and extra work.
 To be successful, they require support from the professionals involved, meaning the team needs to buy into what is happening.

-To ensure they don’t meet resistance, the steering committee members need to share their vision about the project, making people feel like they are part of something bigger than they appreciate and respect.
+To ensure they don’t meet resistance, the steering committee members must share their vision about the project’s progress, making people feel part of something bigger than they appreciate and respect.

 Moreover, as leaders, these executives and department heads are often expected to bring people together and foster collaboration, making them work better and more efficiently and creating a sense of importance and urgency.